-The general effect of Recommendations 1.3 and 1.4 being to permanently install the measures in the scheme drawing at Appendix B, in that part of London Road Croydon Council is Highway Authority.
+The general effect of Recommendations 1.3 and 1.4 being to permanently install the measures in the scheme drawing at Appendix B.

 2. THE RECOMMENDED PERMANENT MEASURES

 Background

 2.1 In May 2020, the Secretary of State for Transport issued Statutory Guidance on 'Network Management to Support Recovery from COVID-19'1.
 The Guidance has been updated several times but continues to call on local authorities to act swiftly to introduce measures to facilitate walking and cycling including: